eramons/techblog/content/post/thinkpadw500.md

 At this point, I tried and re-tried and checked the wiring and the grasp of the clip - alternating both spi programmers - but nothing was working.
 I thought I had broken the chip during trying.
 Just before giving up, I decided to start with a working scenario and move progressively towards the setup I needed.

 To set up this initial working situation, I was going to read the rom chip from my - productive - laptop, the Librem13v1.
 I found the specifications of the chip and saw that the pin distribution was the same as the one for the W500 chip.
 So I removed the back of the laptop.
-Luckily, on the Librem the rom chip is easily accessible with just removing the back side - 12 screws only :)
+Luckily, on the Librem the rom chip is easily accessible with just removing the back side - 12 screws only!

-I installed flashrom on an old desktop PC running Ubuntu (the laptop I was using before was the one whose chip I was trying to read).
+I installed flashrom on my old desktop PC running Ubuntu (since the flashrom I was using before was the one on the laptop whose chip I was trying to read).
 I connected the clip to the chip, exactly as before, inserted the programmer in the PC and ran the same flashrom command:
 ```
 eramon@whisky:~$ sudo flashrom -p ch341a_spi
 flashrom v1.2-230-gc193fbd on Linux 5.4.0-58-generic (x86_64)